MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-premasked** Indicate that brain masking has already been applied to the input image

+- **-first_dir /path/to/first/dir** use pre-calculated output of FSL FIRST previously run on input T1-weighted image; data must be defined in the same space as input T1w

+- **-fast_dir /path/to/fast/dir** use pre-calculated output of FSL FAST previously run on input T1-weighted image; data must be defined in the same space as input T1w; filename prefix must be "T1_BET"

 Options common to all 5ttgen algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^